scullyio/scully/docs/blog.md

 # Scully w/ Blogs

-Scully is your best friend when you want to move you blog to Angular!
+Scully is your best friend when you want to move your blog to Angular!

 We have a schematic that will add the necessary pieces to your project to enable blogging with markdown files in your Angular app.